"The Songs We Sang That Night", a Christmas Song by Daniel Carter

 What If We Were the Angels Singing on Christmas Night?

-Despite her wonderful interpretation, I found the music a little too predictable and not satisfying.
+Despite her wonderful interpretation, I found the music I composed for that setting a little too predictable.
 Finally several years later, I wrote new music for the words and was satisfied.
 I think the time for Kelli and I to do an encore performance is nigh.
-A thirty year gap seems a bit too long.
+A thirty-year gap seems a bit too long.